 The reserves needed to finance pension benefits are accumulated through the collection of employee and employer contributions and through earnings on investments.
-The increase in net position of \$10.6 million is the result of a net appreciation in fair value of \$20,291,118 of the investments, over the net depreciated value from 2015.
-Also, an increase of \$346,425 in investment income in comparison to the 2015 recorded investment income.
+The increase in net position of \$56.6 million is the result of a net appreciation in fair value of investments of \$67.3 million compared to the net depreciated value of \$24.8 million in 2018.
+Also, an increase of \$0.6 million in interest and dividends in comparison to the 2018 interest and dividends.